olujedai/sw-api/README.md

 # sw_api
 App for communicating with the Star Wars API.
-Try it at:
+Try it at